harlanhaskins/Personal-Site/_posts/2014-03-02-laying-out-ios-uis-in-code.markdown

 Since Apple moved to the new `xib` format, version control has improved dramatically, but it's still very difficult.

-Interface Builder documents are now stores as straight XML data, which includes unnecessary data like window positioning, for some reason.
+Interface Builder documents are now stored as straight XML data, which includes unnecessary data like window positioning, for some reason.
 This has the weird side-effect of **altering the file upon viewing** which is some quantum insanity that I don't fully understand.
 This makes version control especially